-On this three-day adventure, you’ll make #CalistogaDreaming a reality, exploring local history, hidden gems, and iconic landmarks of Napa Valley’s northernmost town.
+On this three-day adventure, explore local history, hidden gems, and iconic landmarks of Napa Valley’s northernmost town, Calistoga.

 If you’ve ever visited Calistoga, you’ve likely heard about Sam Brannan – the state’s first millionaire – who developed the town as a hot springs resort destination.
 His resort (originally located where Indian Springs Resort is today) opened to California’s rich and famous in 1862.